Abubakr1710/Abubakr1710/README.md

 I'm a **Data Scientist and AI Developer** and very passionate about Machine Learning and Data Science.

-- 🎓 **Education:** I am a studying Bachelor of Computer engineering at Vistula University in Warsaw.
+- 🎓 **Education:** I am a studying Bachelor of Computer Engineering at Vistula University in Warsaw.

 - 😅 **Fun fact:** I like to travel around the world.
 I visited 5 countries and 20 cities